dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

-Above is the Pseudo Code from the disassenbly of the **missile_launcher()** function shown us a bug that allow us to leak an address from the binary code, how? if you check this lines in detail you can understand it.
+Above is the Pseudo Code from the disassembly of the *missile_launcher()* function showed us a bug that allows us to leak an address from the binary code, how? if you check these lines in detail you can understand it.

 ```c
   read(0, buf, 0x1FuLL);
   printf("\n[*] New coordinates: x = [0x53e5854620fb399f], y = %s\n[*] Verify new coordinates? (y/n): ", buf);
 ```
-As shown above we will read input from the user and the print the buffer (buf) as a string after "y =" if we dont send any input it will just print whatever the buf variable is pointing at, so bvasically not providing an input will provide us with a leak as shown below:
+As shown above we will read input from the user and the print the buffer (buf) as a string after "y =" if we don't send any input it will just print whatever the buf variable is pointing at, so basically not providing an input will provide us with a leak as shown below:

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-30-38.png)

-Great now lets move on to see how we can use this leak to chain it agains another vulnerability since by it self will not help use to exploit the binary.
-For that we can follow alone the same mentioend function missile_launcher() it worth notice that the buf variable in this represenation is a char type buffer of 32 bytes (char buf[32]) but it's used to read the confirmation y/n answer with a read dunction that allows to write 0x84, so we have a 0x64 BOF in this function, as shown below
+Great, now let's move on to see how we can use this leak to chain it against another vulnerability since by itself will not help us to exploit the binary.
+For that we can follow along the same mentioned function missile_launcher() it worth notice that the buf variable in this representation is a char type buffer of 32 bytes (char buf[32]) but it's used to read the confirmation y/n answer with a read function that allows to write 0x84, so we have a 0x64 BOF in this function, as shown below

 ```c
   printf("\n[*] New coordinates: x = [0x53e5854620fb399f], y = %s\n[*] Verify new coordinates? (y/n): ", buf);